Poland's PKN opens new format retail outlet in diversification drive

-PKN Orlen (PKN.WA), which is diversifying into other sectors in response to an expected fall in oil demand, plans to open 40 new retail outlets this year and 900 within the next four and a half years, its chief executive Daniel Obajtek said.
+PKN Orlen, which is diversifying into other sectors in response to an expected fall in oil demand, plans to open 40 new retail outlets this year and 900 within the next four and a half years, its chief executive Daniel Obajtek said.

 “These 900 are a mininum, I think there will be many more,” Obajtek said on Wednesday of the new format shops, which will sell food and coffee.